How Judicial Politics is Like Area Studies

 This passage helped clarify something important.
 In explaining the (supposed) relative weakness of heterodox scholarship compared to standard judicial behavior approaches, she says:

-A reason may lie in the fact that scholars interested in broadening the scope of judicial studies to lower courts, trial courts, and non-U.S. courts have practices a type of judicial area studies that does not focus on a theory of judicial decision making per se.
+A reason may lie in the fact that scholars interested in broadening the scope of judicial studies to lower courts, trial courts, and non-U.S. courts have practiced a type of judicial area studies that does not focus on a theory of judicial decision making per se.
 Instead, the emphasis has been on ethnographic studies of court systems or of law and legal institutions as part of a generally functionalist analysis of systemic objectives of dispute resolution, norm enforcement, or regime enhancement.
 Critics here charge that such work is idiographic and is oriented less toward drawing generalizations across different court systems (Gibson 1986, 145) and more toward describing the cultural meaning of customary behaviors in a legal context (see Mather 1979, 3, cited in Gibson 1986).

 Ironically, of course, it is from such descriptively intensive , single-context studies of the U.S. Supreme Court that judicial behavioralism constituted its generalizable theory of judging as ideologically-driven political action.